operator-framework/olm-docs/content/en/docs/operator.md

 ## What is the difference between a Controller and an Operator

 An Operator is an application-specific controller that extends the Kubernetes API to create, configure and manage instances of complex stateful applications on behalf of a Kubernetes user.
-It is built on to of the basic Kubernetes resource and Kubernetes Controller along with some application-specific knowledge.
+It is built on top of the basic Kubernetes resource and Kubernetes Controller along with some application-specific knowledge.

 We use Operators because managing stateful applications, like databases, caches and monitoring systems, is a big challenge, especially at massive scale.
 These systems require human operational knowledge to correctly scale, upgrade and reconfigure while at the same time protecting against data loss and unavailability.